 Qualifying events for COBRA coverage include:

-- The employee is terminated or experiences a reduction of hours
+- Employee termination or reduction of hours

-- The employee becomes covered by Medicare
+- The employee becomes eligible for Medicare

 - The employee divorces or legally separates from their spouse

-What coverage does someone receive?
+What coverage does the employee receive?

-Who pays for COBRA?
+Who pays for the COBRA coverage?

-You probably pay a portion of your company’s group health insurance while employees pay the remainder.
-With COBRA, you can continue to pay a portion of the health plan.
-Typically, though, employers have the qualified individual pay the entire cost of participation in the COBRA continuation coverage.
+When you have employees, you may pay for part of their health plan premiums, and the employee pays the remainder.
+With COBRA coverage, you can choose to continue paying part of the health plan.
+Or, you can elect to have qualified individuals pay the entire cost of their participation in the COBRA continuation coverage.